Mitopus morio

-Mitopus morio is a species of harvestman belonging to the family Phalangiidae.
+Mitopus morio is a species of harvestman arachnid belonging to the family Phalangiidae.

 Distribution

 This species occurs in Europe, North Africa, Asia and in North America.

 Habitat

 This very common species inhabits different biotopes, forests, heath and moorland, spruce forests, beech forests. meadows, human settlements and gardens, from the lowlands to the mountains.

 Description

 Mitopus morio can reach a body length of about 4–6 mm in males, of about 4–8.5 mm in females.
 However the body size is quite variable.
 The body is ovate, slightly narrower in the male.
 The head shows various tiny bumps.
 The eyes are small and narrow, longer than wider, with a varying number of small spikes around the eyebrow.
 Also color is rather variable, but males are usually brown-colored, where as females are darker.
 A dark irregular saddle-like area is always present on the back, sometimes with narrow white edges and a longitudinal pinkish stripe in the centre.
 The legs varies from yellowish-brown to dark brown and are thin and long.
-The length of the longest of the second pair of legs is 30-40 mm.
+The length of the longest of the second pair of legs is 30–40 mm.
 Males have sharp, forward-pointing tooth under first segment of chelicera.

 This species is rather similar and may be confused with the females of Phalangium opilio.